Side Mount Diving Configuration

 - Most configurations use an elastic system (bungee, tubing, etc.) to hold tanks in place, or clips that attach to chest D-rings.

-- One or two regulators with SPGs (submersible pressure gauges) to match the tanks, and at least one must have a low pressure inflator hose that hooks into your BCD.
+- One / two regulators with submersible pressure gauges to match the tanks.
+At least one must have a low pressure inflator hose that hooks into your BCD.

 Side Mount Optional Features

 Many harnesses are padded for comfort and have pockets for weights to balance your trim.
-Most have crotch straps to keep the harness properly positioned.
+Many have crotch straps to keep the harness properly positioned.

-Some harness and BCD designs allow you to change out parts, allowing you to use the system for either backmount or sidemount diving.
+Some harnesses and BCDs allow you to change out parts hence allowing you to use the system for sidemount.

 For cave diving, some BCDs have hoses that attach near the bottom of the bladder instead of the top.